Bira/octopus-carnival/_drafts/wir-mm-4e-displacer-beast.md

 First, while the other two types of displacer beats have an Int of 4, the Pack Lord has 10!
-As the name implies, this is the one that can tame other animals and train them into a pack.
+As the name implies, this is the one that can tame other animals and form them into a pack.

 In addition to doing more damage with all of its attacks, it has Reach 3 tentacles.
 The MV version also gains an attack called Clear The Path, which